LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module2/materials/resources/global-variables/README.md

 [pizza-1.c](./pizza-1.c) | Replaces magic numbers with decriptively named variables. | Repetition is bad!
 Makes your code  harder to maintain because if you want to change something, you have to change it in multiple places.
 [pizza-2.c](./pizza-2.c) | Eliminates repetition by using a global variable. | Global variables are dangerous!
 Susceptible to being overwritten by any code anywhere.
 [pizza-3.c](./pizza-3.c) | Replaces global variable with `#define`, a "pre-processor directive", so that the value cannot be overwritten. | nothing!

+Pre-processor directives allow you to do other fancy stuff beyond defining constant values, but this is probably the only context in which you'll use them during CS50.